jeremyhagan/Sigma2Sentinel/readme.md

 - EntityIP_Address_Local: The Address identifier of an IP entity type with an instance suffix "Local"

 ## To-do
-- Turn into an automation
+- Turn into a module
 - Work out licensing issues regarding Sigma rule use (https://github.com/SigmaHQ/Detection-Rule-License)
 - Work out how to link the Sentinel Support URL back to the repo link in SigmaHQ
 - Handle the potential for a GUID clash